Paul Rowe (rower)

 Paul Francis Rowe (22 February 1948 - 25 July 2015) was an Australian representative rower and elite level rowing coach.
 He was an eight-time Australian national champion in both sweep oared and sculling boats across both lightweight and open divisions.
 He was Australia's lightweight sculling representative at the 1975 World Rowing Championships.
 He coached scullers and crews to three Australia national title wins and to world championships and to Commonwealth and Olympic Games.

 Early life and first rowing

-Rowe was born in Young, New South Wales the second son and the third of eight children to Dr Charles Rowe, a GP and his wife June.
+Rowe was born in Bulli, New South Wales and grew up in Young, New South Wales.
+He was the second son and the third of eight children of Dr Charles Rowe, a GP and his wife June.
 He was educated at St Joseph's College, Hunters Hill but did not row at the school.
 He attended St John's College, University of Sydney and took up rowing for the Sydney University Boat Club in 1968.
 His first race was at the 1968 Australian University Championships in a four coxed by future sporting administration great John Boultbee.
 They won the Intervarsity lightweight four championship.